wp-plugins/page-slideshow/readme.txt

 a slideshow plugin that appends to every page. choose images in wordpress style. sortable. it also supports text/headlines.

 == Installation ==
+Just activate the plugin.
+In the current version the Slideshow appears at the top of the content ('the_content').

 Dependencies: jQuery && jQuery.ui (just sortables)

 == Screenshots ==